section-engineering-education/engineering-education/content/articles/dbscan-clustering-in-python/index.md

 ### DBSCAN Algorithm in Python
-DBSCAN is a popular **density-based** data clustering algorithm compared to the K-means clustering and the hierarchical clustering algorithms.
-First of all, DBSCAN stands for ''Density-Based Spatial Clustering of Applications with Noise''.
-This algorithm clusters the data points by separating the high-density regions from the low-density areas.
+DBSCAN is a popular **density-based** data clustering algorithm.
+The DBSCAN is an abbreviation for the ''Density-Based Spatial Clustering of Applications with Noise''.
+To cluster data points, this algorithm separates the high-density regions of the data from the low-density areas.
 Unlike the K-Means algorithm, the best thing with this algorithm is that we need not provide the number of clusters required prior.
 DBSCAN algorithm group points based on distance measurement, usually the *Euclidean distance*and the *minimum number of points*.
 An essential property of this algorithm is that it helps us track down the outliers as the points in low-density regions; hence it's not sensitive to outliers as is the case of K-Means clustering.

 ### Prerequisites
 1. Python installed on your system or access to the Google Colab.